ethersphere/swarm-guide/contents/usage/act.rst

 with a given passphrase and a random salt.
 The encrypted reference and the salt are then embedded into an unencrypted manifest which can be freely distributed but only accessed by undisclosed parties that posses knowledge of the passphrase.

+Password protection can also be used for selective access when using the ``act`` strategy - similarly to granting access to a certain EC key access can be also given to a party identified by a password.
+In fact, one could also create an ``act`` manifest that solely grants access to grantees through passwords, without the need to know their public keys.

 Selective access using EC keys
 -------------------------------